 A binding fault has one required ref attribute which is a reference, by QName, to an interface fault.
 It identifies the abstract interface fault for which binding information is being specified.
-Be aware that the value of ref attribute of all the faults under a binding MUST be unique.
+Be aware that the value of ref attribute of all the faults under a binding must be unique.
 That is, one cannot define multiple bindings for the same interface fault within a given binding.

-6.4 Binding Operations
+2.5.4 Binding Operations

-A binding operation describes a concrete binding of a particular operation of an interface to a particular concrete message format.
-A particular operation of an interface is uniquely identified by the WSDL target namespace of the interface and the name of the operation within that interface, via the required ref attribute of binding operation.
-As with faults, for each operation within a binding, the value of the ref attribute MUST be unique.
+A binding operation describes a concrete binding of an interface operation to a concrete message format.
+An interface operation is uniquely identified by the WSDL 2.0 target namespace of the interface and the name of the operation within that interface, via the required ref attribute of binding operation.
+As with faults, for each operation within a binding, the value of the ref attribute must be unique.

-6.5 The SOAP Binding Extension
+2.5.5 The SOAP Binding Extension

-The WSDL 2.0 SOAP Binding Extension (see WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.74]]) was primarily designed to support the features of SOAP 1.2 [SOAP 1.2 Part 1: Messaging Framework [p.74]].
-However, for backwards compatibility, it also provides some support for SOAP 1.1 [SOAP 1.1 [p.74]].
+The WSDL 2.0 SOAP Binding Extension (see WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.81])) was primarily designed to support the features of SOAP 1.2 [SOAP 1.2 Part 1: Messaging Framework [p.82]].
+However, for backwards compatibility, it also provides some support for SOAP 1.1 [SOAP 1.1 [p.82]].

-An example using the WSDL 2.0 SOAP binding extension was already presented in 2.5 Defining a Binding [p.14], but some additional points are worth mentioning:
+An example using the WSDL 2.0 SOAP binding extension was already presented in 2.1.5 Defining a Binding [p.14], but some additional points are worth mentioning:

 - Because the same binding extension is used for both SOAP 1.2 and SOAP 1.1, a wsoap:version attribute is provided to allow you to indicate which version of SOAP you want.
 If this attribute is not specified, it defaults to SOAP 1.2. - The WSDL 2.0 SOAP binding extension defines a set of default rules, so that bindings can be specified at the interface level or at the operation level (or both), with the operation level taking precedence.
 However, it does not define default binding rules for faults.
 Thus, if a given interface defines any faults, then corresponding binding information must be explicitly provided for each such fault. - If HTTP is used as the underlying protocol, then the binding can (and should) control whether each operation will use HTTP GET or POST.
-(See 6.7 HTTP GET Versus POST: Which to Use? [p.39] .)
+(See 2.5.7 HTTP GET Versus POST: Which to Use? [p.39].)